mixxit/docsy-example/content/en/docs/Notable NPCs/Emperor Val'Elsir.md

 # Deuzulus

-It is believed that Deuzulus was once a prince of the Caethian Empire and also carries the Val'Elsir name, though he has long since discarded any of his former self since his elevation to God of Hate
+It is believed that Deuzulus was once a prince of the Caerthian Empire and also carries the Val'Elsir name, though he has long since discarded any of his former self since his elevation to God of Hate